Huping Ling: Education and career

-She is the inaugural editor of the Rutgers University Press book series Asian American Studies Today.
-She has been a National Reviewer for The Choice, The Journal of Urban History, International Migration Review, The Journal of American Ethnic History, The Journal of American History for the Organization of American Historians, The Journal of the History of Sexuality for the University of Chicago Press, book manuscripts for the University of Hawaii Press, and textbooks by Prentice Hall.
+She is the inaugural editor of Rutgers University Press book series Asian American Studies Today.
+She has been a reviewer for The Choice, the Journal of Urban History, the International Migration Review, the Journal of American Ethnic History, The Journal of American History, the Journal of the History of Sexuality, the University of Hawaii Press, and Prentice Hall.
 In 2004, she served on the Book Award Committee for the 46th Missouri Conference on History.